Christmas Light Sizes- History and Meaning

 LED lights, on the other hand, can come in almost any size.
 Likely to appear in C5, 6, and 7, as well as mini style, and others, their molded plastic material allows for a much wider set of options.
 A common bulb is the M5 mini.
 The bulb is the same shape and size as a standard mini bulb, but the surface is heavily faceted, giving it a crystal look.

 A notable style of LED light is the wide angle bulb.
 This bulb is the same width as a standard T mini bulb, but instead of a tube, it is shaped as a single flat cylinder, short and convex.
 As LED light project straight out unless reflected by the facets of the bulb, this causes the light to project in a particularly intense and direct manner.
 Because of this, even when compared to other types of LED style bulbs, the wide angle lights stand out in brightness.

 Tube or cone, small or large, bright or subtle, all these bulbs are available.
 Find the ones best suited to you here.

-Common Questions and Answers and Technical Info
+Common Questions and Technical Info

 Common FAQ's and Technical

 - Animated Lights

 - Artificial Christmas Tree Types

 - Battery Operated Christmas Lights